-As of March 2013, the rate of consumer price inflation was low by historical standards, as prices grew at an average of only 1.2 percent from the same period in 2012.
-Overall, that is good news, as it increases the likelihood that incomes will keep up with inflation.
+Back in March of 2013, the rate of consumer price inflation was low by historical standards, as prices grew at an average of only 1.2% from the same period in 2012.
+We’ve seen many changes since then.
+In Sep 2022, Statistics Canada says that CPI hit 6.9%.

-However, even a modest increase in prices can spell trouble for those who are already having difficulty paying their bills on time.
-With the average Canadian household debt reaching approximately $27,500 in 2012, there is cause for concern, especially since a rise in consumer prices means that many debtors will be adding more to their debt in 2013 than they did in 2012.
+A modest increase in prices can spell trouble for those who are already having difficulty paying their bills on time.
+The average Canadian household had total debts of $71,300 in Q1 of 2019.
+A rise in consumer prices means that many debtors will be adding more to their debt in 2020 than they did in 2019.